Dassault Mystère IV: Variants

-Dassault also proposed a two-seat all-weather interceptor version called Mystère IVN.
-The aircraft was equipped with the AN/APG-33 radar in an arrangement similar to North American F-86D Sabre Dog, powered by a Rolls-Royce Avon turbojet, and armed with 55× 68 mm Matra rockets in a retractable belly tray.
+Dassault also proposed a two-seat all-weather interceptor version called Mystère IV N. The aircraft was equipped with the AN/APG-33 radar in an arrangement similar to North American F-86D Sabre Dog, powered by a Rolls-Royce Avon turbojet, and armed with 55× 68 mm Matra rockets in a retractable belly tray.
 The first prototype flew on 19 July 1954.
-AdA eventually decided to purchase Sud Aviation Vautour and F-86K Sabre for the interceptor role but the Mystère IVN prototype continued to fly for several years as a testbed for radar equipment.
+AdA eventually decided to purchase Sud Aviation Vautour and F-86K Sabre for the interceptor role but the Mystère IV N prototype continued to fly for several years as a testbed for radar equipment.